django-stars/telega-mega-import/README.md

 - required (boolean, if cell is required for row to work correctly)
 - default (arbitraty, if cell has some default value) Available cell types:
-- CellEmpty (for cells you want to skip)
+- EmptyColumn (for cells you want to skip)
-- CellString (for string-containing cells; use arg 'strip' (boolean) to turn on/off strip on parse)
+- StringColumn (for string-containing cells; use arg 'strip' (boolean) to turn on/off strip on parse)
-- CellInteger
+- IntegerColumn
-- CellFloat
+- FloatColumn
-- CellBoolean (will recognize ['yes', 'y', '+', '1', 'true'] as True, ['no', 'n', '-', '0', 'false'] as False)
+- BooleanColumn (will recognize ['yes', 'y', '+', '1', 'true'] as True, ['no', 'n', '-', '0', 'false'] as False)
-- CellModel (queryset should be declared, lookup_arg by default = 'pk', but can be changed.
+- ModelColumn (queryset should be declared, lookup_arg by default = 'pk', but can be changed.
 Returns model (one and only one!) responding by lookup)

 In newly created parser:
 - Override method row(values) to process result of row-parsing